waltligon/orangefs/doc/code-tree.md

 kernel driver code found in `src/kernel/linux-2.6`.
 The `src/apps/vis` contains experimental code for performance visualization.

-`src/client` holds code for the "system interface" library, the lowest level library used on the client side for access.
+`src/client` holds code for the “system interface” library, the lowest level library used on the client side for access.
 This is in the `src/client/sysint` subdirectory.
 The `unix-io` subdirectory is no longer used.
 Note that there is other code used on the client side: the